A Theory of Ex Post Rationalization: Introduction

 We now apply the model to the earlier examples.
 The rationales $\mathcal{V}$ are parameterized by $\theta \in [0, 400]$.
 Utility function $v_{\theta}$ specifies that the agent gets $\theta$ utils for attending the game, $-200$ utils for driving through a snowstorm, and $-p$ utils for paying $p$ dollars.
 Material utility is $u = v_{180}$, so a classical agent ($\gamma = 0$) is willing to pay \$180 to attend the game in good weather, but will stay home in a snowstorm.

-In Example 1, the menu $A_1$ has two alternatives; the agent can get a ticket and lose \$100 or he can decline.
+In \Cref{ex:baseline}, the menu $A_1$ has two alternatives; the agent can get a ticket and lose \$100 or he can decline.
 After buying the ticket for \$100, the agent learns that there is a snowstorm.
-If he stays home and adopts rationale $v_\theta$, then his total utility is
+If he stays home, then his material utility is $-100$, and his rationalization utility is $-100 - \max\{\theta - 200 - 100, 0\}$.
+It is optimal to choose $\theta \leq 300$, yielding total utility $(1-\gamma)(-100) + \gamma(-100) = -100$.
+By contrast, if the agent attends the game, then his material utility is $180 - 200 - 100 = -120$ and his rationalization utility is $\theta - 200 - 100 - \max\{\theta - 200 - 100, 0\}$.
+Now it is optimal to choose $\theta \geq 300$, for rationalization utility of $0$ and total utility of $(1-\gamma)(-120)$.
+By attending the game and exaggerating his enthusiasm, the agent is able to increase rationalization utility at the cost of material utility.
+For $\gamma > \frac{1}{6}$, his total utility is strictly higher when he attends the game.